Renew America's Nonprofits Grant Program

 An illustration of people on a busy street

-The U.S. Department of Energy, through the Office of State and Community Energy Programs, selected MARC as one of nine recipients of a Renew America’s Nonprofits grant to implement energy efficiency building upgrades for nonprofit organizations in the Kansas City region.
+The U.S. Department of Energy, through the Office of State and Community Energy Programs, selected MARC as one of nine recipients of a Renew America’s Nonprofits grant to implement energy efficiency building upgrades for nonprofit organizations in the Kansas City region in late 2023.
+The grant was officially awarded in summer 2024.

 The grant provides funds to support projects that reduce energy use and costs in buildings owned and operated by nonprofits.